 SECTION – A

-(c) Analyze the importance of qualitative methods in social research.
-10 marks
+(c) Examine epistemological foundation of qualitative methods of social research.
+(10 Marks)

 SECTION – B